ICU Message Format Syntax for Complex Plurals

 ar): Requires explicit handling ofzero,one,two,few,many, andothercategories.
 A fallback tootherforcount=2produces grammatically invalid text. - Slavic Languages (

-other: Causes severe grammatical errors in target locales, increases support ticket volume, and violates WCAG accessibility standards for screen reader pronunciation.
+other: Causes severe grammatical errors in target locales, increases support ticket volume, and produces incorrect screen reader pronunciation.

 2. Solution Architecture: Explicit ICU Plural Syntax Mapping